FAQs

 • What are the penalties for a misdemeanor drug crime?

-Penalties for misdemeanor drug crimes in Texas vary in severity.
-Possession of drug paraphernalia is a class C misdemeanor with fines up to $500.
-Possession of 28 grams or less of a group 3 or 4 substance is a class a misdemeanor, punishable by up to one year in county jail and fines up to $4,000.
-Marijuana possession under 4 ounces is a misdemeanor, with penalties depending on the amount: up to 2 ounces is a class B misdemeanor with up to six months in jail, while 2-4 ounces is a class A misdemeanor.
+The penalties in state court vary significantly in terms of severity.
+Here are some guidelines: - Possession of drug paraphernalia is a class C misdemeanor with a fine of up to $500. - Cases involving 28 grams or less of a Group 3 or Group 4 substance are class A misdemeanors, with up to one year in county jail and a fine of up to $4,000. - Cases involving less than 4 ounces of marijuana are misdemeanors: a usable quantity up to two ounces is a class B misdemeanor, with up to six months in jail and between two and four ounces is a class A misdemeanor.
+Have you been charged with a misdemeanor drug crime?
+Our team at Michael J. Rogers, P.C. are the DWI lawyers Cleburne, TX relies on.
+Call us today.